databricks/spark-xml/README.md

 ```

 ## Building From Source

-This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
-To build a JAR file simply run `sbt/sbt package` from the project root.
+This library is built with [SBT](https://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html).
+To build a JAR file simply run `sbt package` from the project root.
 The build configuration includes support for both Scala 2.11 and 2.12.

 ## Acknowledgements